dousby/PBS_Project/README.md

 #PBS_Project

-This repository contains all the scripts used in the project 'Evaluation and application of improved site frequency spectrum estimation from low coverage sequencing data'
+This repository contains the scripts used in the project 'Evaluation and application of improved site frequency spectrum estimation from low coverage sequencing data'

 Scripts are divided into 3 folders based on their functions: